Input-BDF/SARS_CoV_2_Contact_Registration/README.md

 1. scan visitor qr code via web interface at the end of the visit (via "checkout" button)

 ## Supported devices
-Actually every device with an browser.
-For scanning every mobile device with a camera or pc with a webcam
+Actually every device with a browser.
+For scanning every mobile device with a camera or pc with a webcam and an up-to-date browser.

 ## Limitations
 Scanning is not available for ios devices as the used library can not access camera on these devices.